tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

     - Inspect the "shape" of the data and see if it conforms to your needs
     - Talk about communication via WRRC (now: server-side code is now the client!)
 - **How** (30 min)
-    - Demo the signup and access key retrieval process
+    - Demo the sign up and access key retrieval process
         - Location IQ
     - Integrate into your server application
         - Fetch Data with Axios